DBrianKimmel/PyHouse/Project/src/Modules/Housing/Entertainment/Docs/Design.md

 # Entertainment

+The entertainment system covers TV, Music and other systems within a house.

+Devices may be controlled via WiFi, Ethernet and perehaps IR Rrmotes.

 ## Design

-In order to preserve the XML, the entire entertainment section is loaded.
+In order to preserve the XML, the entire entertainment section is loaded on each node.
 Only the active subsections have their modules loaded.

 In a running instance of PyHouse only the sub-modules that are defined as active in the config file are loaded.